-The Heart Center at Indian River Medical Center, an affiliate of Duke Medicine, provides comprehensive cardiac care to residents of the Treasure Coast.
+The Heart Center at Indian River Medical Center, an affiliate of Duke Health, provides comprehensive cardiac care to residents of the Treasure Coast.
 Repeated, the Society for Thoracic Surgeons, has listed IRMC a 3 out of a 3-star rating.

-Affiliation With Duke Medicine
+Affiliation With Duke Health

-The first of its kind in Florida, our affiliation with Duke Medicine, a world leader in cardiac care, gives patients the opportunity for improved medical outcomes and enhanced quality of life.
+The first of its kind in Florida, our affiliation with Duke Health, a world leader in cardiac care, gives patients the opportunity for improved medical outcomes and enhanced quality of life.
 The Duke affiliation provides IRMC’s staff with specialized training and consultation as well as access to Duke’s cardiovascular team and their decades of experience in research, treatment, and education.
 Duke consistently ranks among the top-10 heart centers in the nation according to U.S. News & World Report.

 Combined with its technologically advanced cardiac cath lab and two spacious 1,000 sq. ft. surgical suites make The Heart Center at Indian River Medical Center one of the most comprehensive cardiovascular programs in the country.
 World-class clinical expertise is combined with extraordinary technology to provide award-winning care to patients in need.
 Cardiac services include: